 - inability to move your eye normally

-Depending on the cause, swollen eyelids take anywhere from a few days to several weeks to clear up.
+Depending on the cause, swollen eyelids take a few days to several weeks to clear up.

 Be sure to stay indoors when you can if allergies are the cause.
-If your swollen eyelids are due to crying, try to wash your face before you go to bed.
+If your swollen eyelids are due to crying, try washing your face before bed.

-Some people prefer to seek medical treatment immediately so they can get an accurate diagnosis and, if necessary, antibiotics.
-Always see a doctor if your bump or swelling does not start to improve after 1 week or if the swelling is worsening.
+Some people prefer to seek medical treatment immediately to get an accurate diagnosis and, if necessary, antibiotics or another treatment.
+If your bump or swelling is severe, gets worse, or does not start to improve after 1 week, you may need medical attention.

 Emergency symptoms